Numeral (linguistics): Numerals of cardinal numbers

 The cardinal numbers have numerals.
 In the following tables, [and] indicates that the word and is used in some dialects (such as British English), and omitted in other dialects (such as American English).

 This table demonstrates the standard English construction of some cardinal numbers.
 (See next table for names of larger cardinals.)

 English names for powers of 10

 This table compares the English names of cardinal numbers according to various American, British, and Continental European conventions.
 See English numerals or names of large numbers for more information on naming numbers.

 There is no consistent and widely accepted way to extend cardinals beyond centillion (centilliard).

 Myriad, Octad, and -yllion systems

-The following table details the myriad, octad, Chinese myriad, Chinese long and -yllion names for powers of 10.
+The following table details the myriad, octad, Ancient Greek Archimedes's notation, Chinese myriad, Chinese long and -yllion names for powers of 10.

 There is also a Knuth-proposed system notation of numbers, named the -yllion system.
 In this system, a new word is invented for every 2n-th power of ten.